Louis Till

-Louis Till (February 7, 1922 – July 2, 1945) was an American soldier who served in World War II.
+Louis Till (February 7, 1923 – July 2, 1945) was an American soldier who served in World War II.
 After enlisting in the United States Army following trial for domestic violence against his estranged wife Mamie Till, and having chosen military service over jail time, Till was court-martialed on two counts of rape and one count of murder during the Italian Campaign.
 He was found guilty and was executed by hanging at Aversa.
 Till was the estranged father of Emmett Till, whose murder in August 1955 at the age of 14 galvanized the civil rights movement.
-The circumstances of Till's death remained largely unknown, until they were revealed after the highly controversial acquittal of his son's murderers 10 years later.
+The circumstances of Till's death remained largely unknown, until they were revealed after the highly controversial acquittal of his son's killers 10 years later.

 There is debate on the matter of Louis Till's guilt concerning the crime for which he was executed.
-In 2013, in a book documenting every court martial and execution of GIs in North Africa and Europe during World War II, United States Army Colonel French MacLean acknowledges the lynching murder of Till's son, but insists that even though justice was not done to Emmett Till's murderers, the documents kept on the case by Judge Advocate General's Corps suggest that justice was in fact done to Louis Till.
-An unrelated 2016 analysis by John Edgar Wideman, using the same case files, suggests Till to be innocent, and theorizes racial bias to be a factor in his guilty verdict, comparing the execution to the murder of Till's son.
+In 2016, novelist John Edgar Wideman argued that Till was innocent and that racial bias was a factor in his conviction, comparing it to the trial of his son's murderers.

 Early life

 Till grew up an orphan in New Madrid, Missouri.
 As a young man, he worked at the Argo Corn Company and was an amateur boxer.

-At age 17, Till began courting Mamie Carthan, a girl who was a few months older than him.
+Till began courting Mamie Carthan, a girl who was two years older than him.
 Her parents disapproved, thinking the charismatic Till was "too sophisticated" for their daughter.
-At her mother's insistence, Mamie broke off their courtship, but the persistent Till won out, and they got married on October 14, 1940.
-Both were 18 years old.
+At her mother's insistence, Mamie broke off their courtship, but the persistent Till won out and they got married on October 14, 1939.
+Both were then aged 16 and 18 years old.
 Their only child, Emmett Louis Till, was born nine months later, on July 25, 1941.
 However, they separated in 1942 after Mamie found out that Louis had been unfaithful.
 Enraged, Till later choked her close to unconsciousness, to which Mamie responded by throwing scalding water at him.
 Eventually, Mamie obtained a restraining order against him.
 After Till violated this repeatedly, a judge forced him to choose between enlistment in the United States Army and imprisonment.
 Choosing the former, Till enlisted in 1943.